-INNOSPRINT IN PRACTICE: VOLTACTIVE BANDAGES
+INNOSPRINT IN PRACTICE

-As part of growth strategy and holistic consumer experience, Voltaren looked at the non-medicated space for people who suffer with joint pain.
-The aim was to create a successful innovation and accelerate the speed to market due to the fast growing category demand, while addressing the risk of losing sales every month.
+As part of growth strategy and holistic consumer experience, Ipsos partnered with one of its key clients in the consumer healthcare space with the intent to create a successful innovation and accelerate the speed to market due to the fast-growing category demand, while addressing the risk of losing sales every month.

-For this InnoSprint, GSK (now Haleon) and Ipsos assembled the relevant teams for the sole objective of developing a proposition that resonated with consumers and maximised growth.
+For this InnoSprint, the client organisation and Ipsos assembled the relevant teams for the sole objective of developing a proposition that resonated with consumers and maximised growth.
 These included insights, marketing, tech, the design agency, and Ipsos Qualitative, Innovation and Forecasting experts.
-Each team had a specific role in creating a compelling proposition: VoltActive Bandages.
+Each team had a specific role in creating a compelling proposition.

-The InnoSprint had multiple areas of focus throughout the week: from creating a book of knowledge for consumer immersion via super connects, workshops and ideation sessions, to building/learning/ testing and co-creating with 21 people suffering from joint pain.
+The InnoSprint had multiple areas of focus throughout the week: from creating a book of knowledge for consumer immersion via super connects, workshops and ideation sessions, to building, learning, testing and co-creating with 21 core target consumers.
 The different parts of the stimulus were screened overnight and tested with consumers over multiple feedback loops.

 It enabled us to work iteratively and focus on progress, not perfection.
-Our insight-led approach, coupled with agility and cross-team collaboration, resulted in two propositions for VoltActive Bandages: lifestyle and performance.
+Our insight-led approach, coupled with agility and cross-team collaboration, resulted in two propositions / positioning routes with one proposition empathising with the aspirational need of the consumer and the other focused on patented product properties and enhanced functionality.